John Whitmire: Firefighter deal

+Budget

-Upon entering office, the City of Houston had a $160 million budget shortfall.
+Upon entering office, Whitmire inherited a $160 million budget shortfall.
 Whitmire has said he has intentions to propose an increase in the property tax cap, which would need voter approval.
+But would not do so until waste, fraud and abuse were removed from the City's budget.
+An efficiency study was commissioned and was completed by the accounting firm Ernst & Young for FY2025.
+The recommendations made by Ernst & Young were implemented in the budget passed by the City Council with a vote of 14-3.
 Increasing the cap would mean a $15 increase in property taxes per month (or $180 a year) for the average tax payer.
 Whitmire proposed a $6.7 billion budget for the 2025 fiscal year, a 7% increase from the year before.
 Despite speculation, the proposal did not have an increase in property taxes or fees; instead, remaining federal funds for the COVID-19 pandemic will be used to close the deficit.
 About $1.7 billion of the budget goes to public safety efforts, with the Houston Police Department taking roughly 15% of the budget, a 3.6% increase from the prior year.
 The proposal would include 200 more police officers and about 100 more full-time employees for the fire department.